Structure, Functionality, and Bioceramics - Design Principles for High Performance

 import numpy as np

-# Load TDB database (simplified example here)
+# Load a TDB database (a simplified example is used here)

-# Actual appropriate TDB file is required
+# In practice an appropriate TDB file is required

-# Example: BaO-TiO2 system
+# Example: the BaO-TiO2 system

 tdb_string = """